jekhokie/jekhokie.github.io/_posts/2017-06-28-aws-lambda-part-2-securing-data-using-kms.markdown

 variables are needed, so take a few minutes to write some helper functions to perform this automatically for you to make your development patterns easier.

+### Next Steps

+Take the next step and check out [this next post]({% post_url 2017-06-29-aws-lambda-part-3-writing-to-s3 %}) that details how to store data that is sent to an AWS Lambda function to AWS S3.

 ### Credit

 The above tutorial was pieced together with some information from the following sites/resources: